 We occasionally have trouble reading meters, because they are covered by grass or bushes, or vehicles are parked on top of them.
-Please keep your water meter accessible at all times, so we can easily read it or shut the water off quickly in case of emergency.
+Some meters are inside fenced yards where there are dogs.
+If we cannot easily access your meter, we will leave an orange card that asks you to read the meter and send the reading to our office.
+Please keep your water meter accessible at all times, so we can read it or shut the water off quickly in case of emergency.
 Thank you!